jackhftang/bench_sparseset/README.md

-Benchmark is the only criterion for testing truth.
+Benchmark is the only criterion for finding the truth.

 ## Usage